proxhotdog/CodonUsage/README.md

 # CodonUsage
 A ruby gem that parse Codon Usage table provided by: http://www.kazusa.or.jp/codon/

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'CodonUsage'

-And then execute:

-    $ bundle

-Or install it yourself as:

     $ gem install CodonUsage

 ## Usage
-    require "CodonUsage"
+    require "CodonUsage" # load the gem
-    foo = CodonUsage::KazusaDB.new(aa = "1", species = "9606")
+    foo = CodonUsage::KazusaDB.new(aa = "1", species = "9606") # Noted that parameters should be STRING
     p foo.getURL
     p foo.getHash
-    p foo.toJSON
+    p foo.to_json

+for species, "9606" is homo sapiens ID.

 for aa, it is the codon translation table, default = "1":
 * 1: Standard